Ahmosys/hotel-management/README.md

 - **Result Pattern**: Implement a result pattern to handle errors and responses in a more consistent and structured way.

+- **Domain services**: Implement domain services to encapsulate complex business logic and improve separation of concerns (for now the business logic is directly in the targeted entities because of the simplicity of the project).

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.